What Is the Sandmeyer Reaction?

 What is the main difference between the Sandmeyer reaction and the Gattermann reaction?

-One of the significant difference between the Sandmeyer reaction and the Gattermann reaction is the type of reactant used.
-In the Sandmeyer reaction the reactant is CuCl and HCl whereas in the Gattermann reaction copper powder with CuCl or CuBr is used to form chlorobenzene and bromobenzene.
+One of the significant differences between the Sandmeyer reaction and the Gattermann reaction is the type of reactant used.
+In the Sandmeyer reaction, the reactant is CuCl and HCl, whereas in the Gattermann reaction, copper powder with CuCl or CuBr is used to form chlorobenzene and bromobenzene.

 Which catalyst is used in the Sandmeyer reaction?

-Copper salts are used as catalyst or reagents in the Sandmeyer reaction.
+Copper salts are used as catalysts or reagents in the Sandmeyer reaction.